szczyglis-dev/py-gpt/README.md

 - `Prompts` *prompts*

-Editable liist of prompts used to instruct how to handle autonomous mode, you can create as many prompts as you want.
+Editable list of prompts used to instruct how to handle autonomous mode, you can create as many prompts as you want.
 First active prompt on list will be used to handle autonomous mode.

 - `Auto-stop after goal is reached` *auto_stop*